Resources and Support Services

 Bates Security will document the case and pursue a course of action chosen by the victim-survivor.

 Note: Contacting Security does not require survivors to make a report with the police, however, Security officers encourage such reports.
-Security will work with other college offices, including the Health Center, the Dean of Students, and the Title IX Coordinator, to ensure survivors receive the support they need on-campus.
+Security will work with other college offices, including the Health Center, the Dean of Students, and the Title IX Officer, to ensure survivors receive the support they need on-campus.

 Remember: Do use the SafeWalk program.
 With just a phone call, two Bates students will keep you safe on your walk home!
 Security offers free whistles as part of its Whistle Alert program.
 Pick one up at the Security office and put it on your keychain.
 Call if you see anything suspicious.

 Title IX Officer

 Contact: 207.786.6445, Lane Hall 201

 Bates College designates the Title IX Officer, Heather Lindkvist, to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
 The law prohibits all forms of sex discrimination, including sexual assault, rape, and sexual harassment, in federally funded education programs.